CaptainDario/kagome_dart/README.md

 This would obviously not be possible without [kagome](https://github.com/ikawaha/kagome) so please take a look at this project.
 If you want to see this package used in a larger project, take a look at [DaKanji](https://github.com/CaptainDario/DaKanji).

+NOTE: The character █ is not supported as input.